microsoft/azure-orbital-space-sdk/docs/architecture/architecture.md

 - Development Tools such as Devcontainers and Debug Shims
 - Samples, Tutorials, and Quick-Starts

-To learn more about the Azure Orbital Space SDK Software Development Kit, please refer to our detailed [Azure Orbital Space SDK Software Development Kit](./software-development-kit/software-development-kit.md) documentation.

 ## Virtual Test Harness (VTH)

-The Azure Orbital Space SDK Virtual Test Harness (VTH) provides a means of virtually replicating environments seen on orbit.
+The [Azure Orbital Space SDK Virtual Test Harness (VTH)](./virtual-test-harness/virtual-test-harness.md) provides a means of virtually replicating environments seen on orbit.
 The VTH is designed to simulate the challenging conditions of space, allowing developers to test their applications under realistic conditions before deployment.

 The VTH is logically separated from the Azure Orbital Space SDK runtime.
 This separation ensures that payload applications and service plugins run the exact same way in a test environment as they would on orbit.
 This feature is crucial for ensuring the reliability and robustness of applications before they go to orbit.